Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

    fn Foo()
    {
        var f32 mut f= 0.5f;
-       var f32 &mut f_ref= Pass(f); // "f_ref" - derived from "f" reference
+       var f32 &mut f_ref= Pass(f); // "f_ref" is a derived from "f" reference

        var i32 a= 8, b= 7;
-       var i32 &ab_ref= Min(a, b); // "ab_ref" - derived from both "a" and "b" reference
+       var i32 &ab_ref= Min(a, b); // "ab_ref" is a derived from both "a" and "b" reference
    }

-A reference inside a struct value is also derived.
+A reference stored inside a struct value is also may be derived from another variable/reference.

 .. code-block:: u_spr